ndp/dizzidotz/js/lib/ndp-software/rx-dux/README.md

 Using the object form, any additional data can be provided to the command function.

-If there is no matching function, then the same state is returned.
-Hint: use `distinct` to ignore insignificant "changes", including no-ops from missing listeners.
+If there is no matching function, the no new state is triggered.

-## Recipes

-### Feeding with User Events

-The bus can also be fed from other streams, as in:
+This is *pushy* style, and it's much more common to feed the command bus from an existing stream, such as:

 ```
 Rx.Observable